MARCH 6 2020

-In this paper, Moon Chung-in provides historical context on the hotlines linking South and North Korea and points to the lessons that can be learned from the decades-long effort.
+In this paper, Moon Chung-in and Boo Seung-chan provide historical context on the hotlines linking South and North Korea and point to the lessons that can be learned from the decades-long effort.

 A podcast with Moon Chung-in and Philip Reiner can be found here

 Moon Chung-in is a distinguished professor emeritus of political science at Yonsei University.
 Seung-Chan Boo is a spokesperson for the ROK Ministry of National Defense.
 He co-authored this article as a research fellow of the Institute for North Korean Studies, Yonsei University, before he joined the ministry.

 The paper was prepared for a Workshop on hotlines held in August of 2020 and convened by the Nautilus Institute for Security and Sustainability, the Institute for Security and Technology, and the Stanley Center for Peace and Security.